sparkfun/SparkFun_GNSSDO/docs/hardware_assembly.md

 	When assembling the RTK mosaic-T, users should attach any power connections last.
 While there shouldn't be any issues with hot-swapping peripherals, it is common practice to power electronics as the last step of the assembly process *(and the power should be disconnected before removing components)*.

 ??? info "What is in the Box?"
-	The RTK mosaic-T comes packaged as a complete kit, with all the accessories you'd need to set up an RTK base station.
+	The RTK mosaic-T comes packaged as a complete kit, with all the accessories you'd need to set it up.

 	<figure markdown>
 	[![Kit contents](https://cdn.sparkfun.com//assets/parts/2/4/0/7/2/23748-RTK-Mosaic-X5-Kit-All-Feature.jpg){ width="300" }](https://cdn.sparkfun.com//assets/parts/2/4/0/7/2/23748-RTK-Mosaic-X5-Kit-All-Feature.jpg "Click to enlarge")